Existenziell/bplusplus/README.md

 Bitcoin Education without borders!
 Open knowledge.
 Open source.

 An open-source developer's guide to Bitcoin, covering everything from fundamental concepts to advanced protocol implementations.
-Built with Next.js 16 and designed to be always free.
+Built with Love and designed to be always free and open source.

 ## Features